-The remaining Lower Sand aquifer monitoring wells are located on-Site.
-VOCs detected in 2011 in the other Lower Sand aquifer monitoring well samples included 1,1-dichloroethane, 1,2-dichloroethane, acetone, benzene, chloroethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, ethyl ether, methyl ethyl ketone, methyl isobutyl ketone, methylene chloride, toluene, trans-1,2-Dichloroethene, trichloroethene, and vinyl chloride.
+The remaining Lower Sand aquifer monitoring wells are also located on-Site.
+VOCs detected in 2012 in the other Lower Sand aquifer monitoring well samples included: 1,1-dichloroethane, 1,2-dichloroethane, acetone, benzene, chloroethane, chloromethane, cis-1,2-dichloroethene, dichlorodifluoromethane, dichlorofluoromethane, ethyl ether, methylene chloride, toluene, trichloroethene, and vinyl chloride.
 Detections of these VOCs are generally consistent with historical sampling results.

-For comparison purposes, 1,1-dichloroethane, 1,2-dichloroethane, trichloroethene and vinyl chloride were the only VOCs detected in non-compliance Lower Sand aquifer monitoring well samples collected in 2011 at concentrations above their respective SCGs (established for compliance wells only).
-In 2011, 1,1-dichloroethane was detected above its SCG (70 $\mu$ g/L) at MW4S (97 $\mu$ g/L), 1,2-dichloroethane was detected above its SCG (4 $\mu$ g/L) at MW4D (10 $\mu$ g/L), trichloroethene was detected above its SCG (5 $\mu$ g/L) at EW1B (maximum concentration reported was 240 $\mu$ g/L), and vinyl chloride was detected above its SCG (2 $\mu$ g/L) at EW1B (maximum concentration reported was 6.9 $\mu$ g/L) and MW4S (77 $\mu$ g/L).
-MW4S and MW4D are located between the CWA and the groundwater extraction system and represent Lower Sand aquifer groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.
+For comparison purposes, 1,1-dichloroethane, 1,2-dichloroethane, methylene chloride, trichloroethene and vinyl chloride were the only VOCs detected in non-compliance Lower Sand aquifer monitoring well samples collected in 2012 at concentrations above their respective SCGs (established for compliance wells only).
+In 2012, 1,1-dichloroethane was detected above its SCG (70 μ g/L) at MW4D (140 μ g/L), 1,2-dichloroethane was detected above its SCG (4 μ g/L) at MW4D (18 μ g/L), methylene chloride was detected above its SCG (5 μ g/L) at MW4D (13 μ g/L), trichloroethene was detected above its SCG (5 μ g/L) at EW1B (maximum concentration reported was 110 μ g/L), and vinyl chloride was detected above its SCG (2 μ g/L) at MW4S (2.8 μ g/L).
+MW4D (6.8 μ g/L), and at EW1B (maximum concentration reported was 9.3 μ g/L).
+MW4S and MW4D are located between the CWA and the groundwater extraction system and represent Lower Sand aquifer groundwater conditions immediately downgradient of the CWA.
+EW1B represents groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.